Vaccines and cancer screening

 For some people, flu can be an unpleasant illness.
 For many, particularly those with certain health conditions, older people and pregnant women, flu can be very dangerous and even life-threatening.

 Every autumn the NHS offers free vaccinations to those who are most at risk from serious flu complications.
-Vaccination appointments are usually available from GP practices and local pharmacies from September.

-• have certain long-term health conditions
+• aged six months to 17 years with certain long-term health conditions

 Pneumococcal (PCV) vaccine